pascalghanimi/Injury-Prediction-in-Runners/README.md

 - **Deployment**: Convert the best model into a web-based API for real-time predictions.

 ## Feature Lists
+For the analysis, all available features were grouped into five distinct feature sets: All Features, Days, Weeks, Objective, and Subjective.
+This structure allows for a targeted evaluation of different data dimensions.
+While All Features includes the complete set of variables, the remaining subsets focus on specific aspects such as daily or weekly metrics, purely objective training data, or subjective athlete self-assessments.

 1. **All Features** – 'nr. sessions_day', 'total km', 'km Z3-4', 'km Z5-T1-T2', 'km sprinting', 'strength training',
 'hours alternative', 'perceived exertion', 'perceived trainingSuccess', 'perceived recovery', 'nr. sessions.1_day', 'total km.1', 'km Z3-4.1', 'km Z5-T1-T2.1', 'km sprinting.1', 'strength training.1',